Omar-Ezzat-AbdAlmoaz/distributed-db-go/README.md

 ## 🚀 Features

-- Master node creates databases and tables dynamically.
+- Master node creates,drop databases and tables dynamically.
 - All nodes (master and slaves) can:
   - `INSERT`, `UPDATE`, `DELETE`, `SELECT`, `SEARCH` records.
 - Automatic data replication to all nodes.